 C5.
 Strain and Data submission and dissemination

 We generate two types of resources for the community, transgenic lines of worms and flies, and datasets of ChIP-seq and RNA-seq.
 We have made, and will continue to make, both available to the community as quickly as possible while not compromising on integrity or reliability of either resource.
 We have been depositing transgenic strains in the respective model organism stock centers, the Caenorhabditis Genetics Center at University of Minnesota and the Bloomington Drosophila Stock Center at Indiana University.
 The advantage of this option is that these stock centers are well-known and heavily used, and the per-strain fee is nominal.
 Therefore, we will continue to utilize this resource, and on a quarterly basis will send them the strains that have been produced and are expressing, regardless of whether ChIP-seq has been completed or not.
 Performing this at defined intervals simplifies strain tracking and makes the deposition process simpler for both the stock centers and ourselves, and minimizes costs.
 For worms, strains are submitted to the CGC using their standard protocol with the exception that we submit frozen stocks due to the volume of strains generated by this project.
-Strains are processed into frozen glycerol stocks as they are generated and shipped to the CGC.The ChIP-seq and RNA-seq data will be distributed in various formats to multiple places.
+Strains are processed into frozen glycerol stocks as they are generated and shipped to the CGC.
+We check on these strains on multiple levels. ***Need to fill in the various qc steps – comparing patterns with known patterns, tissue and cell specific RNA-seq data sets, the presence of the integrated fosmid for the worm in the ChIP-seq data.
+Other things?***

+The ChIP-seq and RNA-seq data will be distributed in various formats to multiple places.
 Primarily, the processing pipeline at University of Chicago directly deposits the raw and processed ChIP-seq for both organisms with the ENCODE database.
 In addition to the ENCODE database hosting the raw reads, processed files and qc metrics, both data sets are automatically pushed to GEO/SRA by the DCC.
 The processed data available includes ChIP-seq wig files and significant peaks, as well as expression levels for genes and exons for RNA-seq data (FPKM).

 Additionally, we plan to facilitate the deposition of the processed data in the model organism databases, Wormbase and Flybase (see attached letters of support from both databases).
 The original intent was to have this occur through the ENCODE DCC, but in practice, this intermediary has slowed access to the data by the respective communities.
 In this coming year, we will develop a simple and straightforward data file format system that allows rapid inclusion of our data in to the public community databases.
 Processed, validated RNA-seq datasets will also be submitted on a regular basis (e.g. the last Friday of every month) to the MODs on schedule to be worked out with the databases.
 Finally, we have established a UCSC track hub for both types of data, which allows users (including ourselves) to have easy access to large datasets.
 We expect to be able to update this as data becomes available to facilitate our own review of the data.
 We will work with the UCSC browser group to ensure that this track hub becomes publicly available.